 - Supervision completed for the LP license is accepted as meeting the 2,000 hours.
 True and correct copies of supervision verification submitted to the Minnesota Board of Psychology should be submitted directly to BBHT.

-Please note that your LPC license will be based upon the degree your LP license is based upon.
+Please note that your LPC license will be based on the degree your LP license is based upon.

 Apply by Reciprocity

-- Current licensure in another state that is determined by BBHT to be substantially similar to LPC licensure requirements and scope of practice in Minnesota.
+- Current licensure in another state which has been determined by BBHT to be substantially similar to LPC licensure requirements and scope of practice in Minnesota.

 - Please visit the Board's Reciprocity Page to review states that have already been reviewed for reciprocity licensure.

-Please note that your Minnesota LPC license will be based upon the degree that your reciprocal license or credential is based upon.
+Please note that your Minnesota LPC license will be based on the degree that your reciprocal license or credential is based upon.